arnavbhatia1/CompanionMatcher/README.md

 - **Atlanta shelters** for their animal welfare work
 - **placedog.net** for demo placeholders
 - **Open source community** for tools and libraries

----

-**Made with ❤️ for Atlanta's adoptable pets**

-No API keys.
-No AI costs.
-Just smart matching.